Rubatharisan/SecurityTests/README.md

         << Above message repeats for a million times >>

-How logs shows how my script is trying to replicate a real attack:
+How /var/log/auth.log shows how my script is trying to replicate a real attack:

         Mar 30 00:12:18 MyTestMachine sshd[2346]: Failed password for root from 85.10.169.109 port 38991 ssh2
         Mar 30 00:12:19 MyTestMachine sshd[2346]: Connection closed by 85.10.169.109 [preauth]